 You can use a store bought crust for this, but the cinnamon in the homemade version adds so much to this pie that I highly recommend making your own.

-I made one and a half this recipe to fit an 11″ Pamper Chef round stoneware dish to serve 8 people.
+I made one and a half this recipe to fit an 11″ round baking dish to serve 8 people.
 We only had 3 slices left over!

 - 8 ounces softened cream cheese